John le Carré on his legacy as a spy-turned-novelist

 More than 50 years after his breakthrough novel, The Spy Who Came in from the Cold, John le Carré is as much in the news as ever.
 His highly entertaining memoir The Pigeon Tunnel was published in 2016, and his novels The Night Manager and The Little Drummer Girl have recently been adapted into hit miniseries.

 In 2017, le Carré published his latest novel, A Legacy of Spies, which sees the return of his most famous character, the enigmatic British spy George Smiley.
 It became a number one bestseller and received wide acclaim, with the Guardian describing it as "breathtaking."
-In October 2019, the 87-year-old author will publish his 25th novel, Agent Running in the Field.
+In October 2019, the then 87-year-old author will publish his 25th novel, Agent Running in the Field.

-Born David Cornwell in Dorset, England in 1931, John le Carré worked as a spy for Britain's intelligence service during the height of the Cold War in the 1950s and early 1960s.
+Born David Cornwell in Dorset, England in 1931, le Carré worked as a spy for Britain's intelligence service during the height of the Cold War in the 1950s and early 1960s.
 His books continue to draw on this experience, exploring themes of international conflict, corruption and terrorism.

 In this 2017 interview, John le Carré spoke to Eleanor Wachtel at his home in North London.